The standards

 11. Endoscopist training

-If you have any further queries, please do not hesitate to contact us.
+If you have any queries or questions relating to the JAG standards, please do not hesitate to contact us

 Please read carefully and take any action requested - this message will not be shown the next time you log in